hwd404/SHAP-FOLD-PY/README.md

 </code>

-**model** first need to be initialized with specified attributes, then is trained with the prepared input data.
+**model** first needs to be initialized with specified attributes, then trained with the prepared input data.
 After training, the model can make prediction for the test data:

 <code>